Divorce after 20 Years: A Negotiation Survival Guide

 According to Bowling Green University's National Center for Family & Marriage Research, from 1990 to 2019, divorce rates increased for married couples age 45 and older.
 So has the divorce rate for the 65 and older population!

-There are many reasons for a divorce at midlife - which is also referred to as gray divorce.
+There are many reasons for a gray divorce, which are also referred to as mid-life divorces.

 But regardless of why older couples are choosing to divorce after staying together for so many years, it’s important to understand that divorce in a long term marriage is markedly different and much more complicated than divorce after short term marriages or divorce after 10 years.